Bhopal: A Prayer for Rain: Plot

-In 1984, a few months before the Bhopal disaster, Dilip (Rajpal Yadav), a rickshaw driver, loses his income when his rickshaw breaks down while transporting an employee to the Union Carbide pesticide plant in Bhopal.
+In 1984, a few months before the Bhopal disaster, Dilip, a rickshaw driver, loses his income when his rickshaw breaks down while transporting an employee to the Union Carbide pesticide plant in Bhopal.
 Dilip lives in the slums near the plant with his wife, a son and his sister.
 He obtains a job in the plant as a labourer, and is happy since his daily wage is restored.

 The plant's revenues drop due to lower sales of pesticides, and in order to reduce costs the officials neglect safety and maintenance.
-Questioning the chemicals used in the plant, Motwani (Kal Penn), a tabloid reporter, publishes reports on his printing press which are disregarded by most of the officials and workers.
-Roy (Joy Sengupta), the plant safety officer, expresses his concerns.
+Questioning the chemicals used in the plant, Motwani, a tabloid reporter, publishes reports on his printing press which are disregarded by most of the officials and workers.
+Roy, the plant safety officer, expresses his concerns.
 The officials however ignore his warnings, and a worker is killed when a drop of methyl isocyanate leaking from a pipe lands on his arm.
 The officials deem the worker's irresponsibility as the cause of the accident and the plant continues to function.
 Dilip is given a better-paying vacant job in the plant despite lacking the skill to operate the machinery.
 A gas leak is prevented by Roy when water is mixed with methyl isocyanate, and in an attempt to stop people from panicking, the official in the plant disables the warning siren.

-Warren Anderson (Martin Sheen), the CEO of Union Carbide, visits the plant to inspect its functionality, where he is briefed about a plan to connect two additional tanks for storage of methyl isocyanate to increase the output of the plant, ignoring the deteriorated condition of the tanks.
-Motwani meanwhile meets Eva Gascon (Mischa Barton), a reporter for Paris Match, and persuades her to interview Anderson.
+Warren Anderson, the CEO of Union Carbide, visits the plant to inspect its functionality, where he is briefed about a plan to connect two additional tanks for storage of methyl isocyanate to increase the output of the plant, ignoring the deteriorated condition of the tanks.
+Motwani meanwhile meets Eva Caulfield, a reporter for Paris Match, and persuades her to interview Anderson.
 She falsely claims to be an Associated Press reporter, but her lie is exposed during the interview.
 Motwani convinces Dilip of the danger posed by the chemicals.

 As the date of the disaster nears, Dilip arranges a loan for his sister's wedding.
 Roy later explains how the company is ignoring safety standards and that a future leak might become uncontrolled as the officials had turned off safety measures to reduce maintenance costs.
 Roy gives his resignation to the company and advises Dilip not to talk about the plant's safety if he wishes to retain his job.
 Dilip makes a phone call to Motwani describing what Roy just said, and expresses his fear about the plant's safety, saying he will return to the rickshaw-pulling business as soon as his sister is married.